0xsequence/ethkit/README.md

 Packages:

-* `ethartifacts`: simple pkg to parse Truffle artifact file
+- `ethartifacts`: simple pkg to parse Truffle artifact file
-* `ethcoder`: encoding/decoding libraries for smart contracts and transactions
+- `ethcoder`: encoding/decoding libraries for smart contracts and transactions
-* `ethdeploy`: simple method to deploy contract bytecode to a network
+- `ethdeploy`: simple method to deploy contract bytecode to a network
-* `ethgas`: fetch the latest gas price of a network or track over a period of time
+- `ethgas`: fetch the latest gas price of a network or track over a period of time
-* `ethmonitor`: easily monitor block production, transactions and logs of a chain; with re-org support
+- `ethmonitor`: easily monitor block production, transactions and logs of a chain; with re-org support
-* `ethrpc`: http client for Ethereum json-rpc
+- `ethrpc`: http client for Ethereum json-rpc
-* `ethwallet`: wallet for Ethereum with support for wallet mnemonics (BIP-39)
+- `ethwallet`: wallet for Ethereum with support for wallet mnemonics (BIP-39)

 ## License

 Please see [LICENSE](./LICENSE) for full details.

-TLDR;
+TL;DR

-* All ethkit source is licensed under the MIT license, copyright (c) 2018-present [Horizon Blockchain Games Inc.](https://horizon.io)
+- All ethkit source is licensed under the MIT license, copyright (c) 2018-present [Horizon Blockchain Games Inc.](https://horizon.io)
-* All vendored+modified [go-ethereum](./go-ethereum) source is licensed under the original LGPLv3 license
+- All vendored+modified [go-ethereum](./go-ethereum) source is licensed under the original LGPLv3 license
-* All vendored source from go.mod dependencies is licensed under their respective licenses in [./vendor](./vendor)
+- All vendored source from go.mod dependencies is licensed under their respective licenses in [./vendor](./vendor)